-In order to correctly accommodate the vibration of the string that takes on an elliptical shape when playing, each neck must have at least a concave curvature.
+In order to correctly accommodate the vibration of the string that takes on an elliptical shape when playing, each neck must have at least a slight concave curvature.
 For this reason, each neck is equipped with a steel rod (truss rod) inside, able to adjust the relief.

 Until the '90s and still today on some of the most valuable instruments, necks were equipped with a single-expansion rod.
 A tense single-expansion neck rod can only counterbalance the tension of the strings on the neck by bending it in a convex direction.

 A double action or double action truss rod is a device inserted inside the neck, capable of recreating a concave or convex curvature on the fingerboard, independent of string pull.

 The operation is identical to that of a single action truss rod: turning the nut clockwise bends the fretboard in a convex way.
 On the other hand, turning the nut counterclockwise bends it in a concave direction.

 The material with which the truss rod is made and the way in which it is mounted inside the neck have an influence on the resonance of the neck itself.
 Usually the more wood you need to remove to insert the truss rod, the less sound will remain in the neck.

 Another important and much underestimated factor is the relationship between the tension of the truss rod and the curvature of the neck with the strings under tension.